Election Information for NM Voters

 May 30 early voting ends

-June 2 Election Day!
+June 2 primary election

 You can register, check on your registration, or request an absentee ballot or permanent absentee status at the Secretary of State's election portal nmvote.org.